Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Introduction

+\item We extend non-asymptotic results for mixture of regressions models \citep{massart_lasso_2011,Meynet:2013aa,devijver2015l1} to the more general SGMoE models as defined in \eqref{eq_defMoE}, for which the \emph{theoretical analysis of the non-asymptotic result is challenging}, because, in SGMoE models, the dependence on each feature appears both in the means of the experts and in the gating functions.
+This requires in particular \emph{non-trivial technical proof} we establish in this paper.

-To the best of our knowledge, we are the first to study the $l_1$-regularization properties of the MoE regression models.
-In the current paper, we focus on a simplified but standard setting in which the means of the experts are linear functions, with respect to explanatory variables.
-Although simplified, this model captures the core of the MoE regression problem, which is the interactions among the different mixture components.
-We believe that the general techniques that we develop here can be extended to more general experts, such as Gaussian experts with polynomial means (\eg\citealp{mendes2012convergence}) or hierarchical MoE for exponential family regression models, as in \cite{jiang1999hierarchical}.
-We leave such nontrivial developments for future work.
+\item Our focus in this paper is on a simplified but standard setting in which the expert component means are linear functions with respect to the explanatory variables.
+Despite this linear simplification, the overall {\it SGMoE model captures the non-linearity of the true regression function} thanks to its mixture construction.
+We believe that \emph{the general techniques we develop here can be extended to more general experts}, such as Gaussian experts with polynomial means (see, \eg~\citealp{mendes2012convergence}), hierarchical MoE for exponential family regression models \citep{jiang1999hierarchical}, and when the covariance matrix is also parameterized as an expert function potentially depending on the covariates as in \citet{ho_convergence_2022}. \end{enumerate}